citp/privacy-policy-historical/s/sh/sho/shopruche.com.md

-> *The following text is extracted and transformed from the shopruche.com privacy policy that was archived on 2008-12-03.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081203195219id_/http%3A//www.shopruche.com/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the shopruche.com privacy policy that was archived on 2009-05-23.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090523215852id_/http%3A//www.shopruche.com/privacy.html) for the most accurate reproduction.*

-# Privacy Notice : ShopRuche.com, A Modern Boutique with a Vintage Touch
+# Privacy Notice : ShopRuche.com, Vintage Inspired Clothing, Affordable Clothes, Eco friendly Fashion

 This Privacy Policy is effective as of June 1, 2008.